Code Agent

 Also known as: Software Engineering Agent, SWE Agent, Coding Agent

-Tool-using agent whose primary toolkit is a codebase, an editor, and a test runner.
+Wires the tool-use loop to a codebase, an editor, a shell, and a test runner.

 Decision